IAteMinecraft/shiphandler/README.md

 To handle the ships, run the command:
   `ship-handler handler run`
+To delete a ship by it's ID use:
+  `ship-handler handler deleteShip <ShipID>`

 To see all the currently registered ships, and to which player it is registered, use:
   `ship-handler list all-registered-ships`